 Here are some of your options and where to find more information:

-Share dealing: You buy and sell shares in listed companies.
+You can use a share dealing platform to buy and sell shares in listed companies.

 You could get help from a financial adviser to help you build a collection of investments in one portfolio.
 These collective investments come in several types: